Liuyingfang/TDCAT/README.md

-# Codes for implementation of PDCAT
+# Codes for implementation of TDCAT

 Functions:
 1. PDCAT.R: This file includes functions for implementing the proposed method PDCAT.